cschpc/student-cluster-competition-2024/Training/08-NAMD/exercises/README.md

 4. Next, select atoms "lipid" and choose the Coloring method "Type", Material "AOChalky" and the Drawing method "VDW"
 5. Finally, implement the background "solvent" material like in the following picture:
 <img src="../img/vmd_solvent_rep.png" alt="drawing" width="250"/>

+## Additional tuning options

+The default configuration parameters in `apoa1.namd` can be really unoptimized and I/O heavy.
+Look for example into the variables `outputTiming` and `outputEnergies` on how you might improve this.

+NAMD manual (configuration parameters): https://www.ks.uiuc.edu/Research/namd/2.9/ug/node12.html